 Phonological awareness is the ability to recognize that words are made up of a variety of sound units.
 A child with strong phonological awareness should be able to recognize and use rhyme, break words into syllables, blend phonemes into syllables and words, identify the beginning and ending sounds in a syllable and see smaller words within larger words (i.e. “cat” in “catalog”).2

 Phonemic awareness involves only the phoneme, which is the smallest unit of sound:

 A reader with strong phonemic awareness will demonstrate the ability to hear rhyme and alliteration (the repetition of the same consonant sound at the beginning of several different words used in a sentence or paragraph), find the different sound in a set of words (i.e. “bat”, “ball”, “wet”) and blend and segment phonemes.

-A student having difficulty with phonological and phonemic awareness should begin with a program that starts at the sound level before moving on to phonics, which is sound-symbol association.
+If your student has difficulty with phonological and phonemic awareness they should begin with a program that starts at the sound level before moving on to phonics, which is sound-symbol association.
 Some dyslexics, and most individuals with auditory processing disorder, need to start here in order for the phonics-based instruction to be effective.

 We’ve provided this set of Phonological and Phonemic Awareness Assessment and Exercises as an informal assessment and a starting point for intervention.

 At Wings to Soar Online Academy, we work with you to create a customized package that includes the programs that are just right for your unique situation.
 If you have curriculum that is already working for a particular learning area, we respect that and don’t want you to feel you need to enroll in more than you need with us.
 We want to come alongside you to help you fill in the gaps of what isn’t working.
 Please explore the following menu of possible online programs that we offer at Wings to Soar that we could include in your child’s Path to Success™ Personalized Learning Plan.